-The impacts described for the projects as a whole would be similar to impacts that could occur for the CSF1(A) site component; however, these impacts would occur at both a reduced severity and intensity.
-Development of the CSF1(A) site would be limited to 719 acres.
-The build-out of the CSF1(A) site location would include the conversion of approximately 130 acres of Prime Farmland, 588.7 acres of Farmland of Statewide Importance, and 0.9 acres of other land.
-Similar to the discussion for the projects, the conversion of these lands, albeit temporary, is considered a significant impact.
-Given that construction-related activities (e.g., soil disturbance) and subsequent restoration of the CSF1(A) site would result in a short-term and potentially long-term net reduction in prime farmland or farmland of statewide importance acreages, this impact is considered significant.
-Implementation of Mitigation Measure 4.2-1would reduce this impact to a level less than significant.
+The impacts described for the combined projects would be similar to impacts that could occur for the RSF site component; however, these impacts would occur at both a reduced severity and intensity.
+Development of the RSF would be limited to 396.2 acres.
+Additionally, no Prime Farmland is designated within RSF.
+The build-out of the RSF would include the conversion of approximately 396.1 acres of Farmland of Statewide Importance and 0.1 acres of other land.
+Similar to the discussion for the Iris Cluster, the conversion of these lands, albeit temporary, is considered a significant impact.
+Given that construction-related activities (e.g., soil disturbance) and subsequent restoration of the RSF site would result in a short-term and potentially long-term net reduction in Farmland of Statewide Importance acreages, this impact is considered significant.
+Implementation of Mitigation Measures 4.2-1a and 4.2-1b would reduce this impact to a level less than significant.